feedbee/web-page-media-control-api-spec/README.md

 Web page registration to receive Media Events
 ---------------------------------------------

 Web pages that have Media Content Sources embedded must be registered to get under the control of one or more Browser-Side Components that use API described here.
-The web pages must register themselfs adding `<meta name="media-controlled">` tag.
+The web pages must register themselfs adding `<meta name="media-controllable">`.
+This tag must have no `content` property, or have `content` property with value not equal to `no`.
 If the tag is present into the page in time of Browser-Side Components initialization, the page gets registered automatically.
 Usualy Browser-Side Components initialization occurs after all page scripts are loaded.

 Web page can be registered/unregistered dynamically.
 Browser-Side Components listen to `MediaControlStateChanged` document-level event on every opened page.
-After Browser-Side Component receives `MediaControlStateChanged` event, they look for `<meta name="media-controlled">` tag on the page.
-If the tag have been found, page gets registered.
-Otherwise, page gets unregistered.
+After Browser-Side Component receives `MediaControlStateChanged` event, they look for `<meta name="media-controllable">` tag on the page.
+If the tag have been found and it's `content` attribute is not equal to `no`, the page gets registered.
+To unregister the page, `<meta name="media-controllable">` meta tag can be removed, or it's `content` attribure can be set to `no`: `<meta name="media-controllable" content="no">`.

 Userland (web page) code example
 --------------------------------